There’s nothing more traditional then a mug of eggnog during the holidays. I could sip on it all day. And I would if not for all the calories.

 One of the things that makes eggnog eggnog is the nutmeg.
 Because it’s such an important component, it makes a difference to grate it yourself.
 You get so much more flavor that way.
 See those little gratings on top there?

 If you’re serving this eggnog at a party or gathering, you’ll want to grate a bunch of nutmeg ahead of time.
-For this task I love the V-Etched Container Grater from KitchenIQ.
+For this task I love using a grater with a container.
 It grates and stores the nutmeg so you can do a bunch and have it ready to go for that essential garnish.

 You won’t need to fill that whole container.
 No way!
 But you’ll want a few tablespoons.
 I love the way this grater catches and stores what you grate.
 It’s perfect for so many things.